-We currently serve over 1,000 individuals and their families in Metro Vancouver by providing various training, development, social/recreational, and employment opportunities.
-With our six child care centres, we support over 150 children of all abilities and their families.
+We currently serve over 1,000 individuals and their families in Metro Vancouver by providing various training, development, social, recreational, and employment opportunities.
+With our 4 child care centres and Infant Development Program (IDP), we support over 400 children of all abilities and their families.

 BACI continues to seek out opportunities to increase social awareness, and with integrity and conviction, effect change in the way individuals of all abilities are included in our society.